OpenTermsArchive/contrib-versions/Bbc/Privacy Policy.md

 We might use your information to contact you about different things, like:

-*   to update you on any changes to the BBC's policies, practices and Terms of Use
+*   to update you on any changes to the BBC’s policies, practices and Terms of Use
-*   to check with you about any service or activity you've signed up for.
-For example we might tell you if your BBC account hasn't been used in a long time.
+*   to check with you about any service or activity you’ve signed up for.
+For example, we might tell you if your BBC account hasn't been used in a long time.
 Or it might be about creating a child account
-*   to contact you about a creation you sent us, like things you've sent in to School Report news day
+*   to contact you about a creation you sent us, like things you’ve sent in to School Report news day
-*   to answer you when you've contacted us, or to respond to a comment or complaint
+*   to answer you when you’ve contacted us, or to respond to a comment or complaint
-*   to invite you to take part in surveys about the BBC services, which are always voluntary
+*   to invite you to take part in surveys about BBC services, which are always voluntary
 *   for marketing purposes
-*   to send you notification on your device if you've selected them in your settings
+*   to send you notifications on your device depending on your settings

-We'll only contact you when we need to or when you've given us permission.
+We’ll only contact you when we need to or when you’ve given us permission.

-We'll never contact you to ask for your BBC account password.
+We’ll never contact you to ask for your BBC account password.

 Back to top 8.
 Will I be contacted for marketing purposes?